voxpupuli/puppet-catalog_diff/README.md

 This tool is delivered as a collection of Puppet Faces.
 It thus requires a Puppet 6.11 (or newer) installation to properly run.

-Only the system that runs the catalog-diff needs to be Puppet 6.11 or newer.
+Only the system that runs catalog-diff needs to be using Puppet 6.11 or newer.
-You can run it on a Puppetserver that also provides you the old or new catalogs.
-However, you can also get catalogs from remote Puppetservers/PuppetDBs.
-PuppetDB 2.3 and newer are supported.
+The puppetservers you are targeting to do the catalog compilation can be running an early version of puppet; however puppetdb must be at least version 2.3.
+You can use catalog-diff directly on a Puppetserver but also on another server.

 The diff tool recognizes catalogs in yaml, marshall, json, or pson formats.
 Currently automatic generation of the catalogs is done in the pson format.